ingsis-group-6/snippet-share/README.md

 # snippet-share
 Snippet Share Service for ingsis

-## This service is able to:
+## Functionalities:

-Share snippet
+Share a snippet

 See snippets that people shared to me(userId)